-Syllabi for the below courses can be viewed online.
-Note that syllabi for courses offered from April 2017 through March 2018 (all of the “primary courses” as well as a number of electives) should be available for viewing in late March or early April.
+Syllabi for the below courses offered from April 2020 through March 2021 (all of the “primary courses” as well as a number of electives) can be viewed online.

-For Fall 2017, the primary courses will remain the same.
-Electives for 2017 will be similar to the ones listed below, but please check back for the final course listing at a later date.
+For Fall 2021, the primary courses will remain the same.
+Electives will be similar to the ones listed below, but please note that the course listing is tentative and subject to change.
+Please check back for the final course listings at a later date.

-FA 320 History of Japanese Arts and Aesthetics
+FA320 History of Japanese Arts and Aesthetics (3 credits)

 Students will be assigned to the course below that best suits their level:

 JPN 101 Elementary Japanese Language and Culture I